ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

 The log output of this call is a repeated message.
 This indicates that the VPP agent received the VPP interface with a given index.
-In the multi-request scenario, the reply message usually contains several fields where some are VPP specific such as interface admin status, default MTU, and internal names.
+In the multi-request scenario, the reply message usually contains several fields where some are VPP specific such as interface admin status, default MTU, and internal name.

 [1]: ../plugins/vpp-plugins.md#govppmux-plugin
 [2]: https://wiki.fd.io/view/GoVPP